City Springs Elementary/ Middle School

 Charter Status

 City Springs Elementary/Middle converted to a neighborhood charter school in 2005.
-During its last renewal in 2022, the Board of School Commissioners approved to renew City Springs’ charter for three years.
-City Springs is in the last year of our current contract term with Baltimore City Schools.
-In January 2025, the Baltimore City School Board of Commissioners will vote on a new contract renewal term for BCP to operate City Springs.
-The contract terms are 3, 5, or 8 years.
+During its last renewal in 2024, the Board of School Commissioners approved to renew City Springs’ charter for five years.
+The current contract runs from July 1, 2025 to June 30, 2030.

 What’s after City Springs?